trisarasaur/pythongames/README.md

 A bunch of exercises for the Coursera interactive programming in python course from Rice (https://www.coursera.org/course/interactivepython)

-Must be loaded at http://www.codeskulptor.org/ to load the simplegui module.
+Most files must be pasted into http://www.codeskulptor.org/ to load the simplegui module.

 ##Mini Projects